DanialArab/Python/Fundamentals, Data Structures, and Algorithms/Fundamentals.md

         new_message = before_second + after_second
 Above, we removed the second character from the string (which was the space " "), and concatenated the two parts together to create a new string.

+<a name="19"></a>
+## Intro to Sets
+In Python, a set is very similar to a list, but with a few key differences.

+- A set is unordered, meaning the elements are not stored in a specific order. **If order is important, you should use a list.**
+- A set can only contain unique elements.
+If you try to add a duplicate element to a set, it will be ignored.

+Here is an example:

+        my_set = {1, 2, 3}

+        print(my_set)  # Output: {1, 2, 3}

+        my_set = {3, 2, 1}

+        print(my_set)  # Output: {1, 2, 3}

+As you can see, a set can be created using curly braces {} with elements separated by commas.
+When printing a set, the elements sometimes appear in sorted order, **but this is not guaranteed**.
+A set makes no gurantees about the order of the elements stored.

+        my_set = set()

+        my_set.add(1)
+        my_set.add(2)
+        my_set.add(1)

+        print(my_set)  # Output: {1, 2}
+Above we declared an empty set with set().
+We then added the elements 1 and 2 to the set.
+When we tried to add 1 again, it was ignored because it was already in the set.
+This is because sets can not contain duplicate elements.

+Why can't we declare an empty set with curly braces?

+If we used empty curly braces {}, it would not have declared a set.
+That's because Python uses curly braces to declare an empty dictionary.
+A dictionary is a data structure that stores key-value pairs.
+We will learn more about dictionaries soon.